ebruchez/public/Blog posts/2011-10-15 - Scala partial functions (without a PhD).md

 I hope this helps make some sense of partial functions in Scala.

 *NOTE: This post was updated on 2014-12-27 to fix the use of `def` where `val` was called for, based on user comments.
 A few typos have been corrected as well.*

+*NOTE: This post was updated on 2017-01-17 to address the fact that `Set` is not a partial function, as kindly noted by a reader.*

 [^1]: From The Scala Language Specification: "An anonymous function can be defined by a sequence of cases […] which appear as an expression without a prior match."